bcotesta/NORCAT-PulledCableGenerator/README.md

 ## Checkpoints

 ### failChance
-Each checkpoint has a float value called `failChance`.
+float value - `failChance`.
 This value represents the percent chance of a cable movement error while crossing the checkpoint.
 It should range from 0-1.

+### failPosition